 - The total renewal of life-expired signalling between Longfield

 and Sittingbourne, transferring the control of the signalling to the East Kent Signalling Centre (EKSC) – Gillingham.

-- • The re-control of Strood from Ashford, Sheernes Branch and Medway Valley Line to EKSC
+- The re-control of Strood from Ashford, Sheerness Branch and Medway Valley line to EKSC.